Kim Seung-gyu: Ulsan Hyundai

-Kim was a much-anticipated youth player of Ulsan Hyundai, and joined the senior team after graduating middle school.
-However, he usually played in reserve team and high school's team for a long time.
-He became Ulsan's main goalkeeper after showing impressive performances in important opportunities while existing goalkeeper Kim Young-kwang was injured in 2013.
-He was also selected for the K League Best XI in that season.
+Kim was a much-anticipated youth player of K League club Ulsan Hyundai, and joined the senior team after graduating middle school.
+However, he usually played for the reserve team and high school's team for a long time.
+He started to get opportunities after existing goalkeeper Kim Young-kwang was injured in 2013.
+That year, he was selected for the K League Best XI as well as proving his worth at the senior team.